Laser Noise | <<< | >>> | Feedback |

 - In a single-frequency laser, there are intensity noise (or amplitude noise) and phase noise.
 The latter causes a finite laser linewidth, and is strongly related to frequency noise.
 It also limits the temporal coherence.

-- In a laser operating on multiple resonator modes, there is usually strong mode beating noise and also mode partition noise, i.e., fluctuations of the power distribution over the resonator modes.
-The power in one of these modes may fluctuate much more than the total power.
+- In a laser operating on multiple resonator modes, there is usually stronger intensity noise due to mode beating noise and also mode partition noise, i.e., fluctuations of the power distribution over the resonator modes.
+The optical power in one of these modes may fluctuate much more than the total power.

-- A mode-locked laser exhibits noise in the temporal position of the pulses (→ timing jitter) but also noise in the center frequency, pulse duration, and chirp.
+- A mode-locked laser exhibits additional types of noise – for example, noise in the temporal position of the pulses (→ timing jitter), noise in the center frequency, pulse duration, and chirp.
 For harmonic mode locking, there is also so-called supermode noise.

 - Any laser can exhibit beam pointing fluctuations.